hyuns9808/pac_extract/README.md

 3. [checkov](https://github.com/bridgecrewio/checkov)
 4. [tfsec](https://github.com/aquasecurity/tfsec)

-This allows anyone planning to create a database for PaC files to gather insight into what PaC popular open-source IaC tools use!
+This allows anyone planning to create a database for PaC files to gather insight into what PaCs popular open-source IaC tools use!

 ## Highlights